 Make a trip to the museum

-Cool off while you fill your mind and blossom your soul.
+Cool off while you learn something new.
 Many museums are air-conditioned and are happy to welcome visitors.
-Art, science, natural history, maritime, and children’s museums are a great way to stay cool and keep minds active at the same time.
+Art, science, natural history, and maritime museums are a great way to stay cool and keep young and old minds active at the same time.
+Children’s museums typically offer hands-on or interactive exhibits, which can make learning feel like playtime.

 Visit your local library

 Reading and books are cool!
-Many local air-conditioned libraries host events for adults and kids—including concerts, book clubs, story time, lecture series, and more.
+Many local, air-conditioned libraries host events for adults and kids—including concerts, book clubs, story time, lecture series, and more.
 This can be good way to get out of the heat and interact with other people in your neighborhood or city.
-Events are posted online and many times require an RSVP to secure your seat for a nominal fee or free.
+Events are posted online and some are free, while others require an RSVP to secure a seat for a nominal fee.

 Stay cool and enjoy the summer season!